Are you looking for a bluetooth foot pedal? If you are then you’ve come to the right place.

 What you'll miss: Rechargeable battery, the space on your pedalboard due to its awkward shape, truly hands-free virtual keyboard access.

 Airturn is another reputable US brand.
-And their BT200S-2 is the only page turner on the list that seems to have musicians in mind.
+And their BT200S-2 is the only page turner on the list that seems to have guitarists in mind.
 The small footprint is ideal for pedalboards.

 The housing is plastic, though the product images make it look metal.
 It’s lightweight and compact.
 The plastic seems to be more durable than the rest of the plastic pedals on the list.
 It has a rechargeable lithium battery with a good life.

-The switches are solid but a little noisy.
+The switches are a little noisy and on the lower end quality-wise.
 They're also a little too close together for my taste.
 It takes intentional concentration to make sure you’re hitting the right switch.

 It has virtual keyboard access, but similar to the Firefly, you have to press a button on the pedal with you hand.
 That removes the hands-free element.
 Since this is supposed to make things hands-free, that’s a little confusing.

 There are multiple (more than any of the other’s) modes available.
 The process for changing modes is more complicated than other models; you must press and hold the mode button, then count the amount of times the LED flashes.
-The number of LED flashes indicate which mode you’re in, but you may need to refer to the manual when changing modes to determine which mode sends which commands.
+The number of LED flashes will indicate which mode you’re in, but you may need to refer to the manual when changing modes to determine which mode sends which commands because that is not clear when looking at the pedal.

 What you get: An all-around pretty good Bluetooth app controller, a reputable US company with good customer service.